 The power of an informed choice

-Much like Tom and Julien, I think it’s important to consider the differences between the types of developers, if only to empower clients to make an informed choice over which type of service they actually require.
+Much like Tom and Julien, I think it’s important to consider the difference between WordPress developers and implementers, if only to empower clients to make an informed choice over which type of content management service they actually require.

 The importance of making an informed decision becomes starker the more significant the job in hand.
 If a retail client required an e-commerce solution to manage millions of pounds in revenue, which is connected to their customer relationship manager (CRM) and powers their entire company, in most cases it would be more suitable for them to use a developer to spearhead the project.

-That’s not to say that implementors wouldn’t be able to successfully do the job, it’s about how the project is tackled, and a solution is found.
+That’s not to say that implementers wouldn’t be able to successfully complete the job.
+It’s about how the project is tackled, and a solution is found.
 As a general rule-of-thumb; the more complex the job, the more complex the solution.

 Similarly, if an independent retailer needed an online presence to support their offline retail business, it would be entirely reasonable for an implementer to take on the project with minimal risk of the system collapsing under the structures put in place.

 In the long run, clients know what matters to them the most.
 WordPress Developers and Implementers know their limitations, so clarity in conversation is key.